 Union City California

 According to the United States Census Bureau, the city has a total area of 19 square miles (49 km2), all land with no bay frontage.
 The Niles Cone aquifer, managed by the Alameda County Water District, supplies much of the water consumed by Union City.
-Hayward surrounds the city to the north.
+Hayward surrounds the city to the north and Fremont, Newark to the south known as the Tri-cities.

 According to the 2020 census estimate, the median income for a household in the city is $142,374.
 Males have a median household income of $59,274 versus $40,625 for females.
 The per capita income for the city was $31,411.
 About 4.5% of the population were below the poverty line, including 5.9% of those under age 18 and 6.2% of those age 65 or over.